Lochlanna/gemino/README.md

 * You need a very fast buffered channel.
 * You need both async and blocking access to the same channel.
-* You need multiple receiver and sender but are not concerned with data loss if a receiver falls behind.
+* You need multiple receivers and senders but are not concerned with data loss if a receiver falls behind.
-* You need to be able to close the channel and have all other senders and receivers be notified.
+* You need to be able to close the channel and have all parties be notified.
-* Your application can make use of bulk reads from receivers (bulk reads are an extremely fast (and memory efficient) way to read messages)
+* Your application can make use of bulk reads from receivers.
+Bulk reads are a fast (and memory efficient) way to read messages compared to one at a time.

 ## Why not use Gemino?